There is an ongoing debate about the effectiveness of marketing white papers. Are they becoming obsolete? Do they still deliver significant value?

 “In manufacturing and technology specifically, white papers are still a staple on the business side.
 For complex concepts that need an in-depth take, white papers still serve an important purpose […] and many buyers still like to read information in white paper format.
 Even with all the new technologies/forms of content, you rarely see the death of a content type.”

 Effective at lead generation: All signs and statistics point to the fact that white papers are still effective at lead generation.
-According to a survey from Demand Gen Report, 75% of respondents said they would share personal and company data in exchange for a white paper—more than any other content type.
+According to a survey from Demand Gen Report, 75% of respondents said they would share personal and company data in exchange for a marketing automation white paper—more than any other content type.

 Plus, companies that employ a demand generation agency to execute campaigns on their behalf and strategically include white papers in those campaigns see the best results from white paper development.